atornel/Aduct/docs/guide/overview.rst

 View
 ----

 View is a container of widgets.
-Qtk comes with three basic views, that are enough for most of the use cases.
+Aduct comes with three basic views, that are enough for most of the use cases.
 New views can also be made easily if they don’t satisfy your need.
 The three views are :